-The Association of Ramaytush Ohlone (ARO) represents the interests of the original peoples of the San Francisco Peninsula.
+The Association of Ramaytush Ohlone (ARO) represents the interests of the Ramaytush Tribe, the original peoples of the San Francisco Peninsula.
 The purposes of the ARO align with our ancestral responsibilities to care for Mother Earth and to care for the people who reside in our ancestral homeland.
 The ARO partners with other organizations and agencies to pursue its objectives:

-the rematriation of our ancestral homeland
+Rematriation: the return of land within our ancestral homeland

-1. Land Rematriation
+1. Rematriation

-Rematriation, as opposed to repatriation, refers to the giving back of the earth to our Earth Mother, or, more specifically, to the original stewards who embrace the traditional practice of listening to our Earth Mother for instruction.
-From our Earth Mother we receive two basic responsibilities: the care for the earth and to care for people (i.e., the residents who live in our traditional territory) in the same way that Mother Earth has for millenia.
+Rematriation, as opposed to repatriation, refers to the giving back control of the earth to our Earth Mother, or, more specifically, to the original stewards who embrace the traditional practice of listening to our Earth Mother for instruction.
+From our Earth Mother we receive two basic responsibilities: the care for the earth and to care for people (i.e., the residents who live in our traditional territory) in the same way that Mother Earth has for millennia.

-2. Cultural Revitalization and Community Restoration
+2. Revitalization

 The near total genocide of our ancestors was accompanied by a cultural genocide as well—to date we have very little left our culture and language, and so one of our primary goals is to reanimate our traditions and to establish new traditions in our homeland.
 In addition, we are working toward reestablish our community in our ancestral homeland after years of displacement.